Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company uses AWS CloudFormation templates to deploy cloud infrastructure.
 An analysis of all the company's templates shows that the company has declared the same components in multiple templates.
 A SysOps administrator needs to create dedicated templates that have their own parameters and conditions for these common components.
 Which solution will meet this requirement?

-- [ ] Develop a CloudFormaiion change set.
+- [ ] Develop a CloudFormation change set.
 - [ ] Develop CloudFormation macros.
 - [x] Develop CloudFormation nested stacks.
 - [ ] Develop CloudFormation stack sets.